nicolemwhite/visual_checklist/README.md

 This Shiny application summarises assessments of individual studies against reporting checklists, based on data provided by the user.
 Results are summarised as figures and tables, which can be downloaded for use in reports or publications.

 Full details are provided in the application vignette.

-Please cite
+If you use this application, please cite: White NM, Borg DN, Barnett AG.
+A Shiny application to summarise study adherence to reporting checklists.
+OSF Preprints.
+16 February 2023.
+DOI:10.31219/osf.io/uhqzf.

 For the full list of EQUATOR reporting checklists see https://www.equator-network.org/reporting-guidelines or https://www.goodreports.org/